OutSystems/docs-product/src/develop/processes/design-patterns/multiple-instance-activities.md

 ---
+summary: The article describes how to execute multiple instances of a process activity dynamically at runtime, using either a new Process or a Conditional Start for scalability and structure
 locale: en-us
 guid: e4f2b751-f68b-4d31-b018-a30bf5a7f61a
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/iBD5yo23NiW53L1zdPqGGM/Developing%20an%20Application?node-id=273:20
 ---
 # Executing Multiple Instance Activities

 Use this pattern to execute multiple instances of the same flow of activities.
 It is specially useful in situations where the number of executed instances is only known at runtime.